-The Huntington Beach oilfield was discovered in California by the Standard Oil Company’s Huntington A-1 well.
-The beach town’s population gew from 1,500 to 5,000 within a month of the well drilled near Clay Avenue and Golden West Street.
+The Huntington Beach oilfield was discovered in California by the Standard Oil Company.
+The beach town’s population grew from 1,500 to 5,000 within a month of the well drilled near Clay Avenue and Golden West Street.

 By November 1921 the field had 59 producing wells with daily production of 16,500 barrels of oil.
 Development activities – and speculators – drew national attention to this expansion of the Los Angeles oilfield.

 “The unscrupulous promotion of stock selling enterprises, without the necessary acreage or working capital to insure a reasonable return on investments, caused the withdrawal of considerable public support from the normally necessary function of wildcat drilling,” noted a 1922 report from the California State Mining Bureau.

 Huntington Beach produced more than 16 million barrels of oil in 1964, according to the Orange County Register.
 “But as oil production peaked, the pressure of explosive population growth began pushing the wells off land that had become more valuable as sites for housing.”

 May 26, 1891 – Patent will lead to Crayola Crayons